Finite Scalar Quantization: VQ-VAE Made Simple: Related Work

 \lokeyparagraph{VQ-VAE and improvements} \cite{van2017neural} introduced the initial formulation in VQ-VAE, including a commitment loss and EMA for improved codebook learning. \cite{roy2018theory} use soft expectation maximization (EM) to train VQ-VAE.
 They also report success in tuning the codebook size for the target tasks. \cite{dhariwal2020jukebox} use VQ-VAE for audio generation.
 To prevent codebook collapse, they use ``random restarts'', where vectors are reset to encoder outputs when their usage becomes low.
 They also introduce a multi-scale variant of VQ. \cite{lancucki2020robust} aim to improve codebook learning by periodically reinitializing it using offline clustering algorithms. \cite{yu2021vector} introduce a vision transformer (ViT) based VQ-GAN.
 To improve learning of the quantizer, they $l_2$-normalize all vectors and map codes to a lower dimensional space for lookup. \cite{takida2022sq} propose a stochastic quantization approach to avoid codebook collapse, adding Gaussian noise to the encoder output to imitate quantization, which is annealed during training. \cite{williams2020hierarchical} also explore stochastic quantizers, in addition to a hierarchical representation. \cite{huh2023straightening} examines challenges in training the vanilla VQ formulation.
 They propose various improvements, including a re-parameterization, alternating optimization, and an improved commitment loss.

 \lokeyparagraph{VQ Alternatives} Residual quantization (RVQ) has been used for image~\citep{lee2022autoregressive} and audio~\citep{zeghidour2021soundstream} generation.
 There, quantized codes are refined by additionally storing (quantized) residuals.
-In Product quantization (PQ)~\citep{el2022image}, the codebook is factored into a product of smaller codebooks.
+In Product quantization (PQ)~\citep{chen2020differentiable,el2022image}, the codebook is factored into a product of smaller codebooks.
 In a similar spirit, there is a body of literature around reducing the number of tokens output by VQ-VAEs for more efficient inference, see, \eg,~\cite{huang2023not}.
+Outside of vision tasks and compression, FSQ has been applied to audio tasks by~\cite{donahue2019piano} and~\cite{dieleman2021variable}.
+The authors use a ``margin loss'' to encourage the encoder to produce a bounded representation. \cite{hsu2023disentanglement} use per channel codebooks, leading to a learned grid.
+The optimization uses the same losses as vanilla VQ.

 \lokeyparagraph{Neural compression} Many works~\citep{balle2016end,minnen2018joint,lu2019dvc,mentzer2020high,cheng2020learned} rely on unbounded scalar quantization and constrain the entropy of the quantized representation to prevent spreading to all integers.
-Bounded scalar quantization (\ie, FSQ), has been used to represent images with high fidelity (\cite{mentzer2018conditional} use $d{=}16, L{=}5$), and for ``extreme compression'' (\cite{agustsson2019generative} used $d{=}5, L{=}5$).
+Bounded scalar quantization (\ie, FSQ), has been used to represent images with high fidelity (\cite{mentzer2018conditional} use $d{=}16, L{=}5$), and for ``extreme compression'' (\cite{tschannen2018deep}; \cite{agustsson2019generative} used $d{=}5, L{=}5$).
 To the best of our knowledge, FSQ has not been used outside of compression.
-We note that the neural image compression field generally targets ``high bitrate'' reconstructions, and the challenge is to reduce the entropy of the complex representations, whereas in representation learning with VQ-VAE, the goal is usually the opposite: increase the entropy of a heavily constrained representation to maximally use it.
+Neural image compression generally targets ``high bitrate'' reconstructions, and the challenge is to reduce the entropy of the complex representations, whereas in representation learning with VQ-VAE, the goal is usually the opposite: increase the entropy of a heavily constrained representation to maximally use it.